-But the value of the House of Justice in integrating community values is not limited to First Nations.32 It applies to all communities.
-The reason such a House of Justice should be able to respond to any community's justice concerns is because it would be linked to their communities.
+But the value of the House of Justice in integrating community values is not limited to First Nations.
+It applies to all communities.
+The reason such a House of Justice should be able to respond to any community's justice concerns is because it would be linked to the community.
 If the community's desire for security and fairness is the wellspring of justice, then the court must be rooted in the community or it will wither.
 And without healthy courts, communities cannot achieve justice.
-This proposed model aims at more closely integrating the court and the community with each other and to better coordinate their joint efforts.
-A key to such a link is the resident justice of the peace.
+This proposed model aims at more closely integrating the court and the community with each other and better coordinating their joint efforts.
+A key to such a link is the resident Justice of the Peace.

 Justice is holistic, and fragmentation at any level is contrary to the public interest and to the best administration of justice.
-We should not attempt to unify at the trial court level, while further fragmenting and downloading at the local level.
+We should not attempt to unify at the trial court level while further fragmenting and downloading at the local level.
 We should think of different levels of Justice of the Peace offices that would perform diverse functions.
 However, all of the offices of the Justice of the Peace should be integrated within a single trial court as an integral part of the House of Justice.
 Through one level of the Justice of the Peace office, we should proactively explore our court/community relationships.
 Through the office of the Justice of the Peace, the House of Justice can remain rooted in the community and keep the court linked to the community while at the same time maintaining the necessary distance required for impartial and independent tribunals.
 Such projects should not require any new funding or legislation, but they would require that we work together differently so as to reflect the holistic and shared nature of justice.

-The analogy between 'health' and 'justice' can provide a framework for discussion purposes.
+The analogy between "health" and "justice" can provide a framework for discussion purposes.
 Community experiences of insecurity or unfairness may be viewed as symptoms of social ills in need of diagnosis and treatment.
 Disharmony and discord may be indicators of shared sicknesses requiring remedy and rehabilitation.
-What if we thought of courts as the 'hospitals' of a justice system whose goal was to restore security and fairness in the community?
-What if we thought of them as being analogous to 'healing lodges' whose objective was to re-establish peace and order with all our relations?
+What if we thought of courts as the "hospitals" of a justice system whose goal was to restore security and fairness in the community?
+What if we thought of them as being analogous to "healing lodges", whose objective is to re-establish peace and order with all our relations?
 Instead of searching through a fragmented system, people could enter through one door and find a variety of rooms and specialized services.
 Instead of stumbling from one institution to the next, people could confidently approach a single body for a range of ceremonies that lead to healing.
 Such a court system of the future would be integrated, accessible, flexible and efficient.
-It would be characterized by principles of peace, friendship and respect, consistent with the treaty relationship and in accordance with the highest principles underlying the rule of law.33 A court is not only a building, but should also be a system of people working together in an integrated and helpful fashion.
-In such a system, there is no buck-passing.
-It is a one-stop place of assistance, referral and coordination.
+It would be characterized by principles of peace, friendship and respect, consistent with a treaty relationship and